shettysach/shettysach.github.io/markdown/03_gemv.md

 ## Batched block-scaled GEMV

 You can find the problem description on the leaderboard page.
-The kernel computes a batched block‑scaled GEMV.
+The kernel computes a batched block‑scaled General Matrix-Vector multiplication (GEMV).

 In mathematical notation,